 Nami Island features long tree-lined streets that you can walk or ride along, wild bunnies and deer that live on the island, and lots of cultural attractions, performances, and displays.
 There’s also a number of good cafes and restaurants where you can sit and enjoy the view.

 This is another famous K-Drama filming location and was made famous from the drama Winter Sonata.
-Tourists flock to Nami Island during spring for Cherry Blossoms and autumn for the incredible autumn leaves.
+Tourists flock to Nami Island during spring for cherry blossoms and autumn for the incredible autumn leaves.
 It’s an extremely photogenic place and definitely worth visiting.

 The Discover Seoul Pass provides free entry to Nami Island, as well as a free ferry ride to the island.
 For info about travelling to Nami Island, check out my Seoul To Nami Island travel guide, which includes public transport options.

 Seoul Land & Seoul Zoo